bparment1/data_science_and_geospatial_analysis_with_python/README.md

 8. Time Series forecasting with ARIMA: An example with Vegetation index from satellite

-9. Trends and Seasonality: Trends in vegegation using Harmonic regression.
+9. Trends and Seasonality: Trends in vegetation using Harmonic regression.